As seen in:

 Every job application needs a formal cover letter like the sample in this guide.
-Without a formal letter, almost half of all employers will discard a resume.
+Without a formal cover letter letter, almost half of all employers will discard a resume.
 Put the right info in the right places—heading, address, salutation, and the right three paragraphs—to show you’re worth their time.

 This guide will show you a formal cover letter sample and the best tips on how to write a formal covering letter step-by-step.
+Let's get started.

 Sample Formal Cover Letter